Stage station: Stagecoaches

+In 18th century England, a posting-coach on good roads when regularly provided with fresh horses traveled as fast as 10 mph.
+Post-horses, ridden by postilions (also called post-boys), were hired from a postmaster at a post house.
+At the next stage when new horses were harnessed, the post-boys were responsible for returning their horses to their starting post.
+Distances of each stage ranged from 8 to 20 miles apart.
+Common in England and continental Europe, posting declined once railways provided faster transport that was much more comfortable.

+Posting remained popular in France and other European countries with less developed rail networks.
 Stagecoaches and mail coaches were known in continental Europe as diligences and postcoaches.

-Common in England and continental Europe posting declined once railways provided faster transport that was much more comfortable.
-Posting remained popular in France and other European countries with less developed rail networks.
+Stage travel in the US averaged 60 to 70 mi in a day.

 Origin of the name posting

-In a 1967 article in The Carriage Journal, published for the Carriage Association of America, Paul H Downing recounts that the word post is derived from the Latin postis which in turn derives from the word which means to place an upright timber (a post) as a convenient place to attach a public notice.
+In a 1967 article in The Carriage Journal, published for the Carriage Association of America, Paul H. Downing recounts that the word post is derived from the Latin postis which in turn derives from the word which means to place an upright timber (a post) as a convenient place to attach a public notice.
 Postal and postage follow from this.
 Medieval couriers were caballari postarus or riders of the posts.
 The riders mounted fresh horses at each post on their route and then rode on.
 Post came to be applied to the riders then to the mail they carried and eventually to the whole system.
 In England regular posts were set up in the 16th century.

 The riders of the posts carried the government’s letters.
 The local postmasters delivered the letters as well as providing horses to the royal couriers.
 They also provided horses to other travellers.

+Each country has their own terms to suit their own systems of transporting mail and travellers.
+Some of the English-language terms which have been used include: